rquimbey/PurePowerShell/content/posts/hv-vss/index.md

 ![DiskShadow](diskshadow.jpg)

-In the Pure Storage FlashArray GUI, the audit log shows that a VSS snapshot was taken, because the VSS Provider will append a suffix which starts with 'VSS-'
+In the Pure Storage FlashArray GUI, the audit log shows that a VSS snapshot was taken, because the VSS Provider will append a suffix which starts with 'VSS-' and ends with the Shadow Set ID that VSS assigns to the snapshot.
+This ID is stored in the cabinet file that must be referenced in any attempt to mount (expose) or restore.

 ![PureLog](falog.jpg)